cloudant/sync-android/doc/replication.md

 Replication is used to synchronise data between the local datastore and a remote database, either a CouchDB instance or a Cloudant database.
-Many datastores can replicate with the same remote database, meaning that cross-device syncronisation is acheived by setting up replications from each device to the remote database.
+Many datastores can replicate with the same remote database, meaning that cross-device synchronisation is achieved by setting up replications from each device to the remote database.

 ## Replication Scenarios